jppope/Machine-Learning-In-Production-Speech/working.md

 * How we created our subset.
 For 'pedagogical reasons,' we concentrated our analysis on US full-time developers.
 * EDA to support our choices and make naive speculations.

+  * For example, I initially kept gender and race because I wanted to see if they attributed to salary.
+I was happy to find that there were no significant differences in the average salary when considering various genders and races.
+  * **I want to make something clear:** This data can answer questions about employee salary differences, but we cannot answer questions about the likelihood of obtaining a developer job based on gender, race, or any other variables.

 ### Clean up Data / Organize